devopsacademyau/academy/classes/04class/aws_iam_storage/README.md

 - CLI can be configured with different profiles and credentials, or assume temporary permissions using Roles
 - Remember the main building blocks of IAM - Identities and Policies (Users, Groups, Roles, Policies)
 - IAM Policy structure (Effect, Action, Principal, Resource, Condition)
+- S3 is one of the main services in AWS and commonly used as data store for many use cases.
+- RDS can alleviate the load on operations as it is an AWS database managed service.

 # Appendix